 Web site paid for by Jo Ellen Litz.

 Dennis Firestone is the County Purchasing agent.
 His office is located in room 207 of the Municipal Building, 400 S 8th St., Lebanon PA.
 Phone 274-2801, extension 2202.

 Negotiated contracts are permitted for small purchases.
-An exception in the law requiring competitive bidding permits negotiated contracts when the amount of the project does not exceed $10,000.
 There are criminal penalties in the law as well as the possibility of surcharges for making purchases piecemeal to avoid competitive bidding.
-The entire project or purchase must be less than $10,000 to eliminate the need for competitive bidding.
-At least three written or telephone price quotations must be obtained for all contracts between $4,000 and $10,000.
+The entire project or purchase must be less than $18,500 to eliminate the need for competitive bidding.
+At least three written or telephone price quotations must be obtained for all contracts between $10,000 and $18,500.
 Records of informal written or telephone price quotes must be retained for three years.
 If fewer than three qualified vendors exist in the market area, a memo must be placed in the file explaining why it is impractical to obtain at least three price quotes.
-Informal price quotes are not required for purchases less than $4,000, but are a sound business practice.
+Informal price quotes are not required for purchases less than $10,000, but are a sound business practice.

 Source: Department of Community & Economic Development Purchasing Handbook